Consulate General of France, New York City

-The French Consulate General is the consular representation of the French Republic in New York City, New York, in the United States.
+The French Consulate General is a consular representation of the French Republic to the United States, located in New York City, New York.
 The consulate general is housed in the Charles E. Mitchell House, at 934 Fifth Avenue, between East 74th and 75th Streets on the Upper East Side of Manhattan.

 The consulate’s mission is to provide protection and administrative services to French citizens living or traveling in the district.
 Under the authority of the French Embassy in the United States, its consular district extends across three states (New York, Connecticut, and New Jersey), as well as the British Overseas Territory of Bermuda.

 Currently housing the consulate general of France, 934 Fifth Avenue was the residence of Charles E. Mitchell, President of the National City Bank (now Citibank).
 Anne-Claire Legendre has been the consul general since August 2016.